jd-solanki/anu/packages/documentation/docs/guide/getting-started/index.md

 ```

 :::warning
-Update highlighted line in above code snippet according line height if your app using `em` unit.
+Update highlighted line in above code snippet according line height in your app using `em` unit.

 e.g. For VitePress line height of paragraph is `24px`.
 Hence, we have height of `1.5em` in docs.
 :::